ArditXhaferi/freyja/ELEVENLABS_SYSTEM_PROMPT.md

 ## Using the updateRoadmap Tool

-Use the `updateRoadmap` tool to **CREATE or UPDATE roadmap step CONTENT** (titles, descriptions, order).
+Use the `updateRoadmap` tool to **CREATE or UPDATE roadmap step CONTENT** (titles, descriptions, order, resources).

 **⚠️ CRITICAL: DO NOT use `updateRoadmap` to mark steps as completed!**
-- Use `updateRoadmap` ONLY for creating new steps or updating step content (title, description, order)
+- Use `updateRoadmap` ONLY for creating new steps or updating step content (title, description, order, resources)
 - When a user says they completed a step, you MUST use the `markChecklistComplete` tool instead (see below)

+**IMPORTANT: Always include helpful resources when creating roadmap steps!**
+- Each step can have multiple resources (links to guides, official websites, etc.)
+- Resources should include: `title` (required), `url` (required, valid URL), `description` (optional)
+- **Automatically include relevant resources** when creating steps:
+  - "Apply for residence permit" → include Migri website (https://migri.fi/en/residence-permit-for-an-entrepreneur)
+  - "Register your business" → include Trade Register website (https://www.ytj.fi/en/)
+  - "Set up business bank account" → include bank websites or guides
+  - "Apply for funding" → include Business Finland, grants websites
+- Resources help users take immediate action on each step
+- Don't wait for the user to ask - proactively include resources in every step you create

 ### When to Trigger updateRoadmap: